 You can rent a car from international well known rental companies which are located at the airport or in downtown.
 If you’re on a tight budget, I suggest going by public transport to downtown and rent a car there.
 Renting directly from the airport is always more expensive (but also more convenient).

 We’ve tried 3 different companies – Budget, Enterprise, and National, and had the best experience with National.
 The basic rental car usually costs around 45 CAD a day (+insurance and GST).
+Use Rentalcars to compare different car rental companies to find the best deal.

 We personally haven’t tried this option but heard travelers and backpackers using it often.